-Physician/Practitioner services, including doctor's office visits

-- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location. - · Consultation, diagnosis, and treatment by a specialist. - Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment. - Certain telehealth services including consultation, diagnosis, and treatment by a physician or practitioner for patients in certain rural areas or other locations approved by Medicare. - Second opinion by another network provider prior to surgery. - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician).

-Physician/practitioner services, including office visits, includes services performed by a PCP, specialist, physician assistant, or nurse practitioner.
+What you must pay when Services that are covered for you you get these services Physician/Practitioner services, including doctor's office visits Covered services include: \$5 copayment per primary care physician (PCP) visit.
+Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital \$50 copayment per specialist visit. outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist If you are also treated for Basic hearing and balance exams performed by your PCP OR other services during the specialist, if your doctor orders it to see if you need medical visit, other cost sharing treatment may apply according to the Certain telehealth services including consultation, diagnosis, and benefit specific category in treatment by a physician or practitioner for patients in certain rural this medical benefits chart. areas or other locations approved by Medicare Second opinion by another network provider prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) If your physician's office is located within a hospital, you may incur and be responsible for a hospital facility charge in addition to your physician office visit cost sharing.
+Physician/practitioner services, including office visit, including services performed by a PCP, specialist, physician assistant, or nurse practitioner.
+Podiatry services Covered services include: \$50 copayment for each Medicare-covered podiatry Diagnosis and the medical or surgical treatment of injuries and visit. diseases of the feet (such as hammer toe or heel spurs).
+Routine foot care for members with certain medical conditions affecting the lower limbs.